PetmeetlyPetmeetly

 $159

-About 1 in 5 German Shepherds shows some degree of hip dysplasia on X-ray.
-OFA reports 20.6 percent dysplasia across roughly 138,000 evaluated German Shepherds[5].
-That single number drives most of what serious GSD breeders test for.
-The AKC's Herding Group health-testing requirements list hips, elbows, and DM as the breed-club essentials for the German Shepherd[2].
+About 1 in 5 German Shepherds is dysplastic on X-ray.
+OFA reports 20.6 percent dysplasia across roughly 138,000 evaluated dogs[5].
+That number drives most of what serious GSD breeders test for.
+The AKC Herding Group health-testing requirements list hips, elbows, and DM as the breed-club essentials[2].

-The standard pre-breeding checklist is OFA or PennHIP hips, OFA elbows, DM/SOD1 PCR, OFA cardiac (auscultation by a board-certified cardiologist is preferred), and an annual eye exam by an ACVO ophthalmologist[4].
-A broad DNA panel from Embark adds coverage of MDR1, hyperuricosuria, and 200+ other markers in one $159 swab[17].
+The pre-breeding checklist is OFA or PennHIP (an alternative hip-scoring system) hips, OFA elbows, the DM DNA test, an OFA cardiac exam (auscultation by a board-certified cardiologist), and an annual eye exam by an ACVO (board-certified veterinary ophthalmologist)[4].
+A broad Embark DNA panel adds MDR1, hyperuricosuria, and 200+ markers in one $159 swab[17].

 How to read an OFA hip score